-The Application must be supported by an Affidavit.
-In practice a scanned Affidavit confirmed in front of the foreign lawyer or by an Israeli lawyer (by fax or e-mail) will be sufficient.
+In practice, we support the Application by an Affidavit.
+A scanned Affidavit confirmed in front of the foreign lawyer or by an Israeli lawyer (by fax or e-mail) will be sufficient.
 Additionally the Affidavit can be given by the arresting attorney.
 Copies of all the relevant documents in support of the arrest are attached to the Affidavit.